Some components in Russian missiles were manufactured at a Minsk plant, including those for the "Oreshnik" – Office of the President

 Kyiv • UNN

-Some of the components in the Russian missiles used in the massive attack by the Russian Federation were manufactured at the Minsk-based Integral plant, specifically microchips and circuit boards for cruise missiles and the "Oreshnik," the Office of the President reported following a meeting with ambassadors of European countries, UNN reports, citing the OP.
+Some of the components in the Russian missiles used in the massive attack by the Russian Federation were manufactured at the Minsk-based Integral plant, specifically microchips and circuit boards for cruise missiles and the "Oreshnik," the Office of the President reported following a meeting with ambassadors of European countries, UNN reports.

 Details

 "Representatives of European states were shown parts of the Russian Zircon, Kalibr, and Kh-101 missiles, as well as Geran-2 drones, which Russia used to attack Ukraine on the night of May 24.
-They contained components of foreign manufacture—specifically from Switzerland, Germany, the USA, Great Britain, Japan, China, and others—manufactured, in particular, this year.
+They contained foreign-made components—specifically from Switzerland, Germany, the USA, Great Britain, Japan, China, and others—manufactured, in particular, this year.
 They also showed individual circuit boards from the 'Oreshnik,' which contain exclusively Russian and Belarusian components manufactured between 2004 and 2014," the OP stated.

 "We need to focus and truly stop the supply of parts entering Russia.
-This will be a significant blow to the capacities of Russian defense production," Vlasiuk said.
+This will deal a significant blow to the capacities of Russian defense production," Vlasiuk said.

 According to the Advisor – Commissioner of the President on Sanctions Policy, it is also "important to strengthen control over Belarus's access to foreign electronics."

-Palisa called on representatives of European states to strengthen work on existing sanction restrictions and to accelerate work on new sanctions packages.
+Palisa called on representatives of European states to strengthen work on existing sanctions restrictions and to accelerate work on new sanctions packages.

 "You know that Russia claims they are ready to launch more missiles to strike targets in Ukraine, especially in Kyiv.
 Everyone has seen the results.
-This is not about some, as they say, 'decision-making centers'; it is about the civilian population, about civilian casualties.
-They are not capable of carrying out such strikes on their own, without help or an industrial base from other countries," he emphasized.
+This is not about some 'decision-making centers,' as they call them; it is about the civilian population, about civilian casualties.
+They are not capable of delivering such strikes on their own, without help or an industrial base from other countries," he emphasized.

 The Ukrainian side called on European partners to strengthen coordination in countering the "shadow fleet."

-Thanks to the "shadow fleet," the aggressor country, according to the OP, "was able to earn over 101 billion dollars in 2025, most of which was directed toward the production of weapons."
+According to the OP, thanks to the "shadow fleet," the aggressor country "was able to earn over 101 billion dollars in 2025, most of which was directed toward weapons production."

 "Ambassadors of foreign states expressed support for the Ukrainian proposals.
 The parties agreed on further work to strengthen inspections and additional sanctions regarding the Russian Federation's shadow fleet," the OP reported.